shafiqdeb/Hotel-Booking-Demand-Analysis/README.md

 ### 4. Correlation on week of stay against the cancellation rate

-To analyze the impact of the duration of customer stays on booking cancellations, we divided the data into two categories: stays during weeknights (Monday to Friday) and stays during weekend nights (Saturday and Sunday) as shown in the chart below:
+To analyze the impact of the duration of customer stays on booking cancellations, divide the data into two categories: stays during weeknights (Monday to Friday) and stays during weekend nights (Saturday and Sunday) as shown in the column barchart below:

 ![slide8](https://github.com/shafiqdeb/Hotel-Booking-Demand-Analysis/blob/main/slides/Slide8.PNG)